bvalosek/billy/README.md

 ## Overview

-The primary goal and driving philosophy of Billy is to provide a cohesive and useful set of patterns for building an application that doesn't creep its way into your business logic and domain code.
+The primary goal and driving philosophy of Billy is to provide a cohesive and useful set of utilities for building an complex application, without creeping its way into your business logic and domain code.

-It is flexible and generic enough to work great for building server apps, browser apps, Javascript games, or even CLI utilities.

-Much like [express](https://github.com/visionmedia/express), Billy strives not to be a framework that permeates all parts of your codebase, but rather the scaffolding that allows you to roll your own application architecture stack.
+Billy is not an opinionated framework that permeates all parts of your codebase, but rather the simple scaffolding that allows you to roll your own application architecture stack, your way.

 ### The `Application` instance and the Service Stack